HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 More mobile pages have canonicals set than their desktop counterparts.
 In addition, 8.3% of mobile pages and 4.3% of desktop pages are canonicalized to another page so that they provide a clear hint to Google and other search engines that the page indicated in the canonical tag is the one that should be indexed.

-A higher number of canonicalized pages on mobile seems to be related to websites using [separate mobile URLs](https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls).
+A higher number of canonicalized pages on mobile seems to be related to websites using <a hreflang="en" href="https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls">separate mobile URLs</a>.
 In these cases, Google recommends placing a rel="canonical" tag pointing to the corresponding desktop URLs.

 Our dataset and analysis is limited to homepages of websites; the data is likely to be different when considering all URLs on the tested websites.